troyfontaine/vsc-remote-skills-test/docs/scenarios/broken-nginx.md

 - The Nginx service is started
 - The Nginx service runs on reboot
-- The Default website is viewable from the web
+- The Default website is viewable from the web on TCP Port 443

+### Hint

+- The Caddy reverse proxy expects Nginx to serve the website on TCP 8090
+- Caddy's configuration should not be touched

-## Testing Overview
+## Success Criteria

-This test touches on a few areas of server configuration:

-- SystemD
-- Nginx
-- Navigating the Linux terminal
-- Using a text-based file editor
+The test is successfully passed if the interviewer can reach https://<testinginstance>/

+## How to Connect

+The candidate should connect to https://<testinginstance>:8443/login and provide the supplied password.
+Once at the Code Server console, open the terminal by pressing CTRL+` (CTRL + Backtick).
+You can then navigate the file system from the terminal.

+To Open a file, you can either use an included editor such as Vim or use `code <filename>`